dennykane/LOTW/README.md

 most commands are fairly old and likely not to work in the current LOTW system.
 These can either be updated to work or simply deleted from the given command library.

+## ~/.bashrc

+Most Linux power users put their shell's runtime configuration file to great use.
+The standard one exists with the name '.bashrc' in the user's home directory (abbreviated as '~/').
+Using this method, environment variables and command aliases can be created and arbitrary commands can be executed upon loading the Terminal application.
+So, to automatically import the 'fs' command library into you shell's execution context, you can run: `$ echo 'import fs;' >> ~/.bashrc`.
+Then the next time the Terminal is loaded (you can use the **Reload** shortcut), the commands in the 'fs' library will be automatically imported and available for use.

 ## Examples